ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

   * Logistic Regression: Regularization Strength
   * Bernoulli Naive Bayes: None

-#### Algorithm Analysis
+#### Performance Analysis

 ![ROC Curves](https://zachheick.github.io/images/Project_McNulty_images/roc_curve.png){: .center-image}

-I first plotted the ROC curve of each algorithm, but the curves were *very* similar.
+I first plotted the ROC curve of each algorithm.
+The curves were *very* similar.

 ![Boxplot](https://zachheick.github.io/images/Project_McNulty_images/boxplot.png){: .center-image}

 I then used boxplots to get a better understanding of how the accuracy scores from cross validation were distributed.
-These scores are from each algorithm's best parameter values in terms of accuracy.
+These scores were calculated using each algorithm's best parameter values.

 ![Final Dataframe](https://zachheick.github.io/images/Project_McNulty_images/final_dataframe.png){: .center-image}

 I also was curious to see which games each algorithm was classifying incorrectly, in case I could either ensemble algorithms or one was performing completely different from the rest.
 I created a dataframe where each column represents an algorithm.
 The cell values are game IDs that were incorrectly classified.

+#### Choosing an Algorithm

 Each algorithm seems to be nearly identical when it comes to their ROC curve, boxplot, and the games that are classified incorrectly.
 Because of this, I could not ensemble multiple algorithms for my final model, so how do I even choose one when they're all *so* similar?
 It came down to three categores: